RichelynScott/Credit_Risk_Analysis/README.md

 •	The EEC Model had an extremely high precision of about 100% for detecting low-risk applicants and the highest 9% for predicting high-risk applicants

 •	The EEC Model also had the highest Sensitivity/Recall score of 92% for high-risk applicants and the highest Sensitivity/Recall score of 94% for low-risk applicants

+## Summary

+Overall, the majority of models could not accurately predict future credit risk with only the Balanced Random Forest and Easy Ensemble models having accuracy scores above 75%.
+The Easy Ensemble Adaboosted Classifer Model (EEC  Model) was the best with an accuracy score of approximately 93.2%.
+With an assessment like credit risk, we would want sensitivity to be the primary focus over precision.
+The best model is all relative categories however would be the Easy Ensemble Model for predicting future credit risk, as it had the highest estimated sensitivity/recall scores of 92% and 94% for high-risk applicant and low-risk applicants respectively.